GuesswhoLW/hashManager/README.md

   - Ensure that the required Python libraries are installed using the requirements.txt file.
   - If using Hive OS credentials, create a .env file with your Hive OS API key and farm ID.

+## To Do

+  Future integration with MMPOS to expand compatibility and provide additional mining management options.

+## Contributing

+  Contributions are welcome!
+Please submit a pull request, open an issue or contact me on discord @GuesswhoLW to discuss your ideas.

 ## License

   This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.